 If an abnormality is recorded, your physician may recommend a diagnostic mammogram to evaluate that abnormality further.
 A diagnostic mammogram is a more detailed X-ray image of your breast.
 One of the top reasons why mammograms are popular is that they can detect breast lumps up to two years before you can start to feel them.

-3D tomosynthesis is a relatively new type of improved digital mammogram that allows your doctor to capture multiple images of your breasts instead of just one picture.
+3D mammogram or tomosynthesis is a relatively new type of improved digital mammogram that allows your doctor to capture multiple images of your breasts instead of just one picture.
 This advanced technology is extremely helpful since it allows your doctor to see finer details and make a sound judgment about your condition.

 An MRI machine makes use of radio and magnetic waves to create detailed images of the internal appearance of your breast.
 Before an MRI is conducted, you may receive a dye injection to enhance and improve the clarity of the images of your internal body organs.
 Unlike other imaging techniques, an MRI does not use radiation for imaging.